 If you’ve already filled in the “Skills & Endorsements” section of your LinkedIn profile with a robust list of your top skills (and you should do this), these are the ones you’ll want to hashtag.

-You’ll be viewed as social media-savvy and up to date with the new world of work and careers in the digital age.
+Using hashtags regularly gives you another bonus.
+You will be viewed as social media-savvy and up-to-date with the new world of work and careers in the digital age.

-This article was first published for my Personal Branding Expert gig at Job-Hunt.org.
+The original version of this article was first published for my LinkedIn Personal Branding gig on Job-Hunt.org.